 Moody's and S&P rating of our recommended

 bond on the recommendation date.
 Split-rated bonds are compared to the HYG ETF.
-"NM" means "not meaningful," as
+"NA" means "not applicable," as

 the bond shown is being compared to the other benchmark ETF.
 Please read additional disclosures provided in the footnotes below.

 PAST PERFORMANCE DOES NOT GUARANTEE FUTURE RESULTS.
 ACTUAL RESULTS MAY VARY BASED ON WHEN SUBSCRIBERS BOUGHT AND SOLD BONDS WE RECOMMENDED BUYING AND SELLING, THE BROKERAGE FIRMS THROUGH WHICH SUBSCRIBERS TRANSACT, BROKERAGE COMMISSIONS PAID, AND MARKET VOLATILITY.